 It is far more cost-effective to buy a digitization device for your old 126KPK, 135,110, and Super 8 negatives, than it is to go out and pay someone to do it for you.
 All the while, without losing any quality and needing any extra equipment.

 Scanning your slides and negatives with a higher-end flatbed photo or slide scanner is the preferred method for producing high-quality images.
 A slide scanner can scan at very high resolutions and usually comes with built-in functions that can enhance the images such as dust and scratch removal or color adjustments.

 But scanning slides with a slide scanner take a great deal of time.
 It is a slow process and choosing resolutions and adjustments can involve a bit of a learning curve.
+That’s probably why slide converters have become a more popular option over the last few years.
 Some people don’t have the time or don’t need super high quality scans but just want a quick and easy way to convert their slides to digital images for archiving.
 That is where a film and slide converter comes in.

 A digital slide converter doesn’t scan the slide or negative, it takes a digital photo to produce a simple JPG image file.
 This makes the process of digitizing much faster, but the quality of the outputted image will be much lower than you would get with a photo scanner.
 However, for many people the ease and speed of using a slide converter is worth losing some image quality.